-Checking the BellowsReturn to Index Purchasing Spent Bellows for Refilling You can order a "spent" bellows that will date within a year of your original bellows.
-For just an old bellows without refilling, the charge is $60.00 including shipping (in the U.S.).
+Checking the BellowsReturn to Index Purchasing Spent Bellows for Refilling You can order a "spent" bellows but the date may be off because I don't have many left.
+I suggest you mark the inside of these bellows with the date of your old bellows.
+For just an old bellows without refilling, the charge is $65.00 including shipping (in the U.S.).
 You may use Pay Pal by clicking on the link below: Return to Index Replacing Soldered Bellows

 The one part of note because of its expense is the bellows also called the motor.
 It is the large round "bowl shaped" object on the back of the clock.
 The current replacement cost that I charge is $600.00 (if needed).
 A refill of your old bellows costs $200.00 and can be done about 80% of the time and keeps the clock 100% original.
 Many on the Internet have advised people to place the entire clock is a freezer for a few minutes.
 Please don't ever do this because that exposure will leave either water vapors or droplets on everything and will eventually rust all the moving steel parts.
 The bellows winds the mainspring.
 Before you test the clock make sure that the clock has power by letting the clock be exposed to some temperature fluctuations (5 degrees Fahrenheit or more) over the next few days.
 This will wind the mainspring if all is okay.
 The bellows have an upper and lower temperature limits and these are 86°F and 46.4°F respectively.
 If the temperature is constantly outside these limits, the bellows will not wind the mainspring.
 These temperature changes will cause the bellows to expand and contract therefore winding the mainspring.
 The bellows power is passed on to the mainspring via the brass chain that you see at the roughly center of the movement.
 When the bellows is good it contains sufficient gas (ethylene chloride I was told) to exert pressure on the chain (indirectly).
 The following check MUST be done at 68 degrees Fahrenheit.
 The chain comes out of the bellows chamber (the large round bowl like piece) and makes a left turn (as you face the clock) around a pulley.
 It continues to travel around to a second pulley.
 This second pulley is the one which is actually attached to the mainspring arbor and the chain end makes a counter-clockwise wrap around this second pulley.
 The result should be that the chain end is now underneath the second pulley.
 If the chain end is resting on top of that second pulley then the bellows is flat (or you live in a freezer) and therefore needs replacing.
 Anywhere in between the bottom position (roughly 6 O'clock) to the top position (roughly 12 O'clock), the bellows has lost some gas and it MAY have enough gas to continue the wind the mainspring.
 The closer the chain end is to the bottom position the better.
 Here are two pictures displaying a good bellows based on the position of the chain.
 The first is taken to display most of the Atmos' "left" side and the second is a much more close shot of the same Atmos.